 Millions of people are dog owners, and they consider their dog a part of the family.
 Even so, we must realize that dogs have instincts and behaviors that we cannot always understand.
 Sometimes, that puts us in situations that could be dangerous.

 Each year, thousands of people suffer from dog bite injuries.
 Many injuries are caused by dogs that are well known and trusted.
 Many dog bites occur because the dog is agitated or is acting on instinct, and the people around it don’t know how to respond.
 Fortunately, there are some things you can do to prevent a dog bite.
+Of course, if you do get bitten by a dog it is a good ideas to be familiar with first aid for dog bites.

 Being aware of behaviors that signal a dog is agitated will help you have an appropriate response that can diffuse the situation and prevent a severe dog bite injury.
 Here are some dog bite prevention tips: